userdocs/qbittorrent-nox-static/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/9817ad80d35c480aa9842b53001d55b0)](https://app.codacy.com/gh/userdocs/qbittorrent-nox-static?utm_source=github.com&utm_medium=referral&utm_content=userdocs/qbittorrent-nox-static&utm_campaign=Badge_Grade)
 [![CodeFactor](https://www.codefactor.io/repository/github/userdocs/qbittorrent-nox-static/badge)](https://www.codefactor.io/repository/github/userdocs/qbittorrent-nox-static)

 There is one bash script for 3 platforms.
-This script will do these three main things on Debian Stable, Ubuntu 18.04/20.04 or Alpine 3.10+:
+This script will do these three things on Debian Stable, Ubuntu 18.04/20.04 or Alpine 3.10+ (can be used with docker images):

--   Update the system and install the core build dependencies - Requires root privileges if dependencies are not present.
+-   Update the system and install the core build dependencies - Requires root privileges if dependencies are missing.
--   Install and build the `qbittorrent-nox` specific dependencies locally with no special privileges required.
+-   Install and build the `qbittorrent-nox` dependencies locally with no special privileges required.
 -   Build a fully static and portable `qbittorrent-nox` binary which automatically uses the latest version of all supported dependencies.

 Here is an example build profile: